Build a receiver

 }

-Till now, the skeleton of the receiver has been fully implemented.
+So far, the skeleton of the receiver has been fully implemented.

 The tailtracer receiver factory instance has to be added to the factories map so the Collector can load it properly as part of its initialization process.